Toby Green: Work on the COVID-19 pandemic

-Toby Green was one of the very few academic historians to have worked extensively on the COVID-19 pandemic, addressing the impacts of the measures taken to contain the pandemic through the lens of inequality.
-Green wrote two editions of a book The Covid Consensus as well as various newspaper articles on how measures such as the lockdowns harmed the poor populations, especially in the Global South.
+Green was one of the very few academic historians to have worked extensively on the COVID-19 pandemic, addressing the impacts of the measures taken to contain the pandemic through the lens of inequality.
+He wrote two editions of the book The Covid Consensus, as well as various newspaper articles on how measures such as the lockdowns harmed the poor populations, especially in the Global South.
 He also broadcast a series of podcast interviews with academics from Africa and Latin America for Collateral Global.
 Green's main concern was the impact of COVID-19 lockdowns on impoverished people around the world, especially in Africa.
 His work was widely discussed in the Guardian, Al-Ahram, El Pais, and Le Monde.
 By 2023, when a growing number of papers in academic journals and mainstream media outlets eventually started recognizing the negative impacts of lockdowns in the Global South and among the poor populations, the working class, and schoolchildren in the Global North, Green's contribution to these debates has proved even more crucial.
+In November 2025, Oxford University Committee for Academic Freedom hosted the first open debate about the policies implemented during the COVID-19 pandemic.
+Green brought again to light the disastrous effects of these policies, especially the lockdowns, in African countries.